CameronPorter95/Combine-VIPER-Example/README.md

 This is a proof of concept and as such there are some cases where it has been purposefully over engineered to prove that it's possible in large apps.

 ### TODO:
-- Reuse cell modules and just update the model instead of recreting the module on dequeueReusableCell
-- Do create a new module for cells when the model for the cell does not exist in the movies array yet
 - If going to view detail before cell poster it fetched from network, then update the detail poster once the cell poster has been fetched
 - Either show "select movie" screen or show first movie in list on the detail view when first opening app
 - Pass title in from cell